amtramel/docker_backup/pms_docker/README.md

 You can test the mount after creating the noauto entry in fstab using the mount command. \
 mount x.x.x.x:/volumexx/plex /appdata/plex/ \
 The /appdata/plex path must already exist with appropriate permissions configured for plex

+- **We're assuming at least a foundational understanding of docker networking in the example compose.yml**

+In the provided example, we're using a macvlan docker network, and exposing the container on it's own IP within \
+the same subnet of playback devices.
+This is a personal preference and many prefer to use the host network by default. \
+Your address space will almost certainly be different, so you'd have to create something that works in your environment. \
+In the example, we're working with a network of 192.168.20.0/26, but DHCP is only managing x.x.x.2-x.x.x.50, leaving twelve \
+addresses within the scope that can be assigned to other resources without colliding with DHCP. \
+**NOTE: If you are new to docker networking, there's a great tutorial here: https&#65279;://www.youtube.com/watch?v=5grbXvV_DSk